The 7 review sources that dominate every category (and how much to trust each)

 Every other review aggregator treats its weighting as proprietary secret sauce.
 Metacritic doesn't tell you why a New York Times review is weighted more than a Variety review.
 Rotten Tomatoes doesn't explain which reviewer gets which weight.

-That transparency is also how we defend against accusations of bias.
-If a brand claims Rankquant is under-ranking their product, we can point to the source weights, the raw scores, the Bayesian adjustment, and the peer set — and demonstrate that the normalized output is mechanically correct given the inputs.
+The same transparency is how we answer accusations of bias on the scores that are live.
+If a brand claims Rankquant is under-ranking their product, we can point to the reviewer set, the raw ratings, each reviewer's own baseline, the published CI-floor diagnostic and the peer set — and demonstrate that the normalized output is mechanically correct given the inputs.

 Frequently asked questions